Fatal1ty/operetta/README.md

 - `PostgresTransactionDatabaseAdapter` is provided with scope=REQUEST (per-request/operation handle for transactional work).

 Configuration is provided via DI:
-- Connection config types: `AsyncpgPostgresDatabaseConfig` (for asyncpg) and `AsyncpgHAPostgresDatabaseConfig` (for hasql/HA).
+- Connection config types: `AsyncpgPostgresDatabaseConfig` (for asyncpg) and `AsyncpgHAPostgresDatabaseConfig` (for asyncpg HA).
 - Pool factory kwargs type: `AsyncpgPoolFactoryKwargs` (to pass `init` or other pool options to the driver/manager).
 - Built-in config providers — `AsyncpgPostgresDatabaseConfigProvider` and `AsyncpgHAPostgresDatabaseConfigProvider` — read settings from `ApplicationDictConfig['postgres']`, which is loaded by `YAMLConfigurationService` from your YAML file.
-- Built-in database providers — `AsyncpgPostgresDatabaseProvider` and `AsyncpgHAPostgresDatabaseProvider` — create the pools, expose adapters in DI, and manage lifecycle.
 - A built-in pool kwargs provider returns an empty `AsyncpgPoolFactoryKwargs` by default; you can override it to customize connection initialization (see Advanced setup).

 Typical pattern:
-- Inject `PostgresDatabaseAdapter` into repositories for reads and simple statements.
+- Use `PostgresDatabaseAdapter` when you don't need explicit transaction management: it's suitable for any reads and writes.
-- For write operations, open a unit-of-work with `PostgresTransactionDatabaseAdapter`, call `start_transaction()`/`commit_transaction()` (or `rollback_transaction()` on error), and use the same adapter inside repos.
+- When you need transactional boundaries, get `PostgresTransactionDatabaseAdapter`, call `start_transaction()`/`commit_transaction()` (or `rollback_transaction()` on error), and run your operations within that transaction.

-Configuration is loaded from YAML (via `YAMLConfigurationService`) under the `postgres:` key.
+Configuration can be loaded from YAML via `YAMLConfigurationService` under the `postgres:` key.
 Optional connection initialization (e.g., custom codecs or `search_path`) can be provided through `AsyncpgPoolFactoryKwargs` in DI; this works for both `asyncpg` and `hasql` variants.

 ### Single-node PostgreSQL (asyncpg)